melmsie/oof-rodab-despacito-chan/README.md

 Gedyy: profezionol python2 dev
 Hansen: *im aeth but stupider*
 Will: *im hansen but worse*
+Funnbot: *I sexually identify as an apache attack helicopter, if you can't deal with that when please leave me alone i dont want any hate*

 **please add your name or edit your description to be accurate kthxbainohomo**